 Trade libel falls under the general umbrella of defamation.
 It involves defamatory statements about the quality of a business's services or products.

-This article will provide you with a basic definition of defamation as well as a review of the elements that a plaintiff must prove in order to win a trade libel lawsuit.
+This article provides a basic definition of defamation and reviews the elements a plaintiff must prove to win a trade libel lawsuit.

 What Is Defamation?

-- The statement caused an injury to the plaintiff; and
+- The statement caused an injury to the plaintiff.

 - The statement was not in a privileged category.